-$T{he}$ MCU graduate program offers a Master of Science Midwifery in (MSM) degree.
-The graduate program designed for midwives looking to obtain advanced skills in one or more of our four areas of program distinction: midwifery research, midwifery midwifery outreach, midwifery policy, and education.
+T{he} MCU graduate program offers a Master of Midwifery Science in (MSM) degree.
+The graduate program designed for midwives looking to obtain advanced skills in one or more of our four areas of program midwifery distinction: research, midwifery midwifery outreach, midwifery policy, and education.
 Graduates of the MSM program will have the knowledge, skills, and experience necessary